If you’ve been searching for the best sports games for PC and console but don’t know where to start, you’ve come to the right place.

 Platforms: Windows, PS5, PS4, Xbox Series X/S, Xbox One, Switch

-Even dedicated fans can admit that FIFA has had to go through some rough patches to get to the place it’s at today on PC and console.
+Even committed fans can admit that FIFA has had to go through some rough patches to get to the place it’s at today on PC and console.

-While this can be attributed to EA’s mismanagement of the franchise, more recent installments like FIFA 21 and FIFA 22 prove promising.
+While this can be attributed to EA’s mismanagement of the franchise, more recent installments like FIFA 21 and FIFA 22 prove encouraging.

 The latter sees the return of fan-favorite modes like Ultimate Team, in which players check back every week to try and scoop up their favorite players.